zahabiski/Find-Yourself-Project/README.md

-# 📦 Streamlit App Starter Kit
+# Found Yourself App
 ```
 ⬆️ (Replace above with your app's name)
 ```

-Description of the app ...
+Project, that based on Quiz, generates description about the person in Hard/Soft skills terms

 ## Demo App